 For many leaders, trying to size AI’s impact on jobs has become a fool’s errand.
-They know it’s happening, but just how big or small a number (and when) is open for debate.
-Estimates range widely, including those from PwC’s international jobs automation study, which put the short-term impact at less than 3 percent of jobs lost by 2020, but as high as 30 percent by the mid-2030s.
+They know it’s happening, but just how big or small the number (and when the jobs market will feel it) is open for debate.
+Estimates range widely, including those from PwC’s international jobs automation study, which put the short-term impact at less than 3% of jobs lost by 2020, but as high as 30% by the mid-2030s.

-Executives in our survey agree that for now, AI isn’t taking away jobs in their organizations.
-In fact, twice as many executives said AI will lead to an increased headcount (38 percent) as those who said AI will lead to job cuts (19 percent) in their organization.
+Executives in our survey agree that, for now, AI isn’t taking away jobs in their organizations.
+In fact, twice as many executives said AI will lead to an increased headcount (38%) as those who said AI will lead to job cuts (19%) in their organization.

-Right now, the challenge is to fill jobs, and 31 percent of executives are worried about the inability to meet the demand for AI skills over the next five years.
+Right now the challenge is to fill jobs: 31% of executives are worried about the inability to meet the demand for AI skills over the next five years.
 Upskilling can create citizen users and developers, but you’ll likely need to hire highly trained programmers and data scientists.
-Forging partnerships with colleges or apprenticeships is a good place to start.
+Forging partnerships with colleges or launching apprenticeship schemes are a good place to start.

 How they’ll overcome that challenge depends on whether they’re addressing all facets of responsible AI:

 Other ways to make AI more trustworthy are coming from advances in AI itself, particularly in the area of explainable AI, or XAI.
 The XAI program from the Defense Advanced Research Projects Agency (DARPA), for example, is working on more interpretable algorithms.
-The goal is an AI solution that can explain its rationale, strengths, and weaknesses, and convey how it will act in the future.
+The goal is an AI solution that can explain its rationale, its strengths and weaknesses and convey how it will act in the future.

-AI answers the big question about data, which we called out last year: how to turn data into value.
+Last year, we showed that AI answers the big question about data: how to create value.
 In our survey, the top AI-related data priority for 2019 is to integrate AI and analytics systems to gain business insights from data.